 - Choose only necessary columns to keep datasets efficient.

-- Use filters or SQL WHERE clauses for targeted data retrieval.
+- Use filters for targeted data retrieval rather than returning full tables.

 - Regularly audit and update datasets to remove unused or redundant data.